GrapheneOS is an open source privacy and security focused mobile OS with Android app compatibility.

 Hardware and firmware security are core parts of the project, but it's currently limited to research and submitting suggestions and bug reports upstream.
 In the long term, the project will need to move into the hardware space.

 In the current early stage of the project, GrapheneOS provides production releases for the Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a and Pixel 3a XL.
+The recommended devices with the best hardware, firmware and software security along with the longest future support time are the Pixel 3a, Pixel 3a XL, Pixel 3 and Pixel 3 XL.
 It will support other devices in the future, but devices are carefully chosen based on their merits rather than the project aiming to have broad device support.
 Broad device support is counter to the aims of the project, and the project will eventually be engaging in hardware and firmware level improvements rather than only offering suggestions and bug reports upstream for those areas.
 Much of the work on the project involves changes that are specific to different devices, and officially supported devices are the ones targeted by most of this ongoing work.
 GrapheneOS also has source level support without device-specific hardening for the Android emulator, HiKey, HiKey 960 and also generic targets providing basic support for many other devices.

 Devices need to be meet the standards of the project in order to be considered as potential targets.
 In addition to support for installing other operating systems, standard hardware-based security features like the hardware-backed keystores, verified boot, attestation and various hardware-based exploit mitigations need to be available.
 Devices with support for alternative operating systems as an afterthought will not be considered.
 Devices need to have proper ongoing support for their firmware and software specific to the hardware like drivers in order to provide proper full security updates too.
 Devices that are end-of-life and no longer receiving these updates will not be supported.